New Zealand’s mosquitoes

 We currently don’t have enough data to be conclusive about our native species’ decline.

-But we have no data from the rest of New Zealand.
+But we have barely any data from the rest of New Zealand.

 What we need you to do